 All foreign currency translation differences are presented in aggregate as "net exchange gains/(losses)" in the income and expenditure account.
 Although it is not practicable to disclose separately the net exchange gains/ (losses) on financial assets and financial liabilities designated at fair value or on trading financial instruments, the majority of the exchange gains/(losses) relate to these two categories of financial instruments.

 (Amounts expressed in millions of Hong Kong dollars, unless otherwise stated.)

-2.16 Related parties
+2.17 Related parties

-For the purposes of these financial statements, a party is considered to be related to the Group if:
+For the purposes of these financial statements, a person or an entity is considered to be related to the Group if: